61.5. Index Uniqueness Checks

 multiple entries with identical keys.
 An access method that supports this

 (At present, only b-tree supports it.)
+Columns listed in the

 Because of MVCC, it is always necessary to allow duplicate entries to exist physically in an index: the entries might refer to successive versions of a single logical row.
 The behavior we actually want to enforce is that no MVCC snapshot could include two rows with equal index keys.
 This breaks down into the following cases that must be checked when inserting a new row into a unique index: